 Above mentioned minor repairs can be carried out by the owner himself.
 Repairs of torsion box, spars, wings and tailplane, landing gear and fuselage load-bearing structure must be carried out by authorized or specialized workshop.
-If any surface repairs or changes, a white tone colour must be kept on upper surface exposed to the sunshine.
+If any surface repairs or changes, a white tone colour must be kept on upper side exposed to sunshine.

-9.3.
+8.3.
 Engine Major Overhaul

-The major overhaul is carried out after 2000 flight hours but not later than 10 years after putting the aircraft into operation, unless decided otherwise based on regular technical inspection or by the Manufacturer's bulletin.
+The major overhaul is carried out after 2000 flight hours but not later than 10 years after putting the aircraft into operation, unless decided otherwise during regular technical inspections or by the Manufacturer bulletin.
 The overhaul is performed by authorized or special workshop.
 The overhaul and maintenance are carried out according to manual of the engine producer.

-9.4.
+8.4.
 Anchorage of the Aircraft